Paella: Naming, etymology and paellera

 Paella is a Valencian word that means frying pan, from which the dish gets its name.
 Valencian speakers use the word paella for all pans, including the traditional shallow pan used for cooking the homonym dish.
 The pan is made of polished or coated steel with two side handles.'

 In many regions of Spain and other Spanish-speaking countries, the term paellera may be used for the traditional pan, while paella is reserved for the rice dish prepared in it.
 Both paella and paellera are correct terms for the pan.

 According to the etymologist Joan Coromines, the Catalan word paella derives from the Old French word paelle for frying pan, which in turn comes from the Latin word patella for pan; he thinks that otherwise the word should be padella, as inter-vowel -d- dropping is not typical of Old Catalan.

 The word paella is also related to paila used in many Latin American countries.
 Paila in Latin American Spanish refers to a variety of cookware resembling metal and clay pans, which are also used for both cooking and serving.

 The Latin root patella from which paella derives is also akin to the modern French poêle, the Italian padella, and the Old Spanish padilla.

-Some claim that the word paella comes from the Arabic بَقِيَّة, pronounced baqiyya, meaning "leftovers."
+Some claim that the word paella comes from the Arabic بَقِيَّة baqiyya or ba'iyya, or the plural بَقَايَا baqāyā or ba'āyā, meaning "leftovers."
 This claim is based on the 8th-century custom in which Moorish kings' servants would take home the rice, chicken, and vegetables their employers left at the end of the meal.
 It has been said, however, that a problem with this etymology is that the word paella is not attested until six centuries after Moorish Valencia was conquered by James I.